 Follow Your Doctor’s Orders

-At times, insurance companies may put you under surveillance to determine whether you are truly as severely injured as you claim.
+At times, insurance companies may put you under surveillance to determine whether you are true as severely injured as you claim.
 As such, it’s highly important to follow all orders from your physician.
 If they put limitations on your ability to work, lift, or engage in physical activities, make sure you follow those restrictions.
 Failing to do so might compromise your claim.
 At the very least, it might prompt your employer’s insurance company to take a closer look at your situation.

 Work restriction slips can be especially important in workers’ comp claims, so be sure to get one of those from your doctor as well.